MatokUK/hasekell-book/08/readme.md

 ---

 ### 03
-Consider o following type of binary trees:
+Consider the following type of binary trees:
 ```
 data Tree a = Leaf a | Node (Tree a) (Tree a)
 ```
 Let us say that such a tree is _balanced_ if the number of leaves in the left and right subtree of every node differs by at most one, with leaves themselves being trivially balanced.
-Define a function `` that decides if a binary tree is balanced or not.
+Define a function `balanced :: Tree a -> Bool` that decides if a binary tree is balanced or not.

+Hint: first define a function that returns the number of leaves in a tree.

 ---